Updated August 2023

-Leaks and ruptures are grouped into category called pipeline failures.
-Of the 344 pipeline incidents that occurred in 2021, 265 were pipeline failures.
+Leaks and ruptures are categorized as pipeline failures.
+Of the 325 pipeline incidents in 2022, 269 were pipeline failures.

 If a failure occurs, companies must investigate the cause, implement a plan to prevent it from happening again, and provide us with the details of the investigation and remedial actions.